erindesmond/Climate-Temp/README.md

 ![corr_map](https://github.com/erindesmond/Climate-Temp/blob/master/arc_images/corr_heatmap.png)

-I decided to do some hypothesis testing between the years for latitude and longitude.
+I decided to do some further testing between the years for latitude and longitude.
 Before I did this, I replaced any NaN values in those columns with the mean if the NaNs were less than 30% of the column.

 Null: There is no difference in these between those years.
 Alt: There is a difference in these between those years.
-Test type: Welch's T-test
-Sig Level: 0.025

 ### Results from Further Investigation

-Mean for latitude 1974-1997: 73.72
-Mean for longitude 1974-1997: 1.59

-Mean for latitude 1998-2013: 72.50
-Mean for longitude in 1998-2013: -91.48

-  * Here are my p-values:

-  latitude: 2.22e-69
-  reject null: yes

-  longitude: 0.0
-  reject null: yes

-Here are those on a map:
+Here are the average locations at which temperatures were measured between the year blocks I chose to test those on a map:

 ![dist_map](https://github.com/erindesmond/Climate-Temp/blob/master/arc_images/Screen%20Shot%202018-03-15%20at%209.11.06%20PM.png)

-Distance between those points: 1,683.13 miles or 2,708.74 kilometers
+Distance between those points: 1,683.13 miles or 2,708.74 kilometers.

+As you can see, the location changes drastically.
+This suggests that more investigation is needed before assuming a change in temperature.
+I need to go back to the data, isolate stations based on location and test temperatures again.

 ### Next Steps

 Further investigate this distance between measuring for those years.
 Determine if it is related to temperature, refine the study.

 Do some modeling to predict temperature based on the measured elements in the data.
 Do salinity, phosphate, density, and others contribute to temperature?